orthecreedence/cl-async/_posts/2012-10-30-working-on-http-client.md

 This works fine for simpler things, but I'm currently porting Drakma to use cl-async, and the easiest way to do this is to support streaming.
-I built a stream implementation on top of the cl-async `socket` type, which seems to work great.
+I built a stream implementation on top of the cl-async `socket` type, which seems to work great (check out the `stream` branch in cl-async).
 The problem is that Drakma has a hard time knowing when the response is fully loaded.
 I have three options:

  1. Reprogram the streaming implementation in Drakma (ie Chunga) to be async.
  This would require a lot of work and state management which, honestly, seems